About Your Credit Score

-Before they decide on the terms of your mortgage loan, lenders need to find out two things about you: whether you can pay back the loan, and if you will pay it back.
-To assess your ability to pay back the loan, lenders assess your debt-to-income ratio.
+Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to find out two things about you: your ability to pay back the loan, and how committed you are to repay the loan.
+To assess whether you can pay back the loan, they look at your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company developed the original FICO score to assess creditworthines.
-You can learn more on FICO here.
+Fair Isaac and Company calculated the first FICO score to assess creditworthines.
+For details on FICO, read more here.

-Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
-Your score comes from the good and the bad of your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
+Your score considers both positive and negative items in your credit report.
+Late payments will lower your score, but consistently making future payments on time will improve your score.

-Peerless Residential Mortgage can answer your questions about credit reporting.
-Give us a call at (513) 713-1515.
+Peerless Residential Mortgage can answer questions about credit reports and many others.
+Call us at (513) 713-1515.